cmatan10/erc4337-example/README.md

 - Update the `paymasterAddress` in `addressesConfig.js`.

-### 4. Deploy SimpleAccount
+### 4. get Sender Address
 This script creates an Externally Owned Account (EOA) wallet.
 The EOA wallet is critical because it signs the SimpleAccount transactions on the network and providing a layer of control and security for the user's operations.
-Additionally, this script deploys the SimpleAccount contract using the AccountFactory.
-The SimpleAccount represents a basic account structure for users in the ERC4337 framework.
+Additionally, this script determines the deployment address of the SimpleAccount contract, which embodies a fundamental account framework for users within the ERC4337 protocol.

-`npx hardhat run --network mumbai ./scripts/deploy_simpleAccount.js`
+`npx hardhat run --network mumbai ./scripts/getSenderAddress.js`

 - Update the `simpleAccountAddress` in `addressesConfig.js`.